fangli/django-saml2-auth/README.rst

 Any SAML2 based SSO(Single-Sign-On) identity provider with dynamic metadata configuration is supported by this Django plugin, for example Okta.

+This fork uses `django-rest-framework-simplejwt <https://github.com/davesque/django-rest-framework-simplejwt>`_ instead of `django-rest-framework-jwt <https://github.com/jpadilla/django-rest-framework-jwt>`_ as the latter is not maintained anymore.

+Addtionally, this version also supports the passing of the refresh token and a redirection parameter.

 When you raise an issue or PR
 =============================